Mauchline: Robert Burns

-Robert Burns, Scotland's National Poet came to live on the outskirts of the village at Mossgiel farm in 1784.
+Robert Burns, Scotland's National Poet, came to live on the outskirts of the village at Mossgiel Farm in 1784.
 Many of his poems are believed to have been written whilst he was there, notably The Holy Fair, To a Mouse, and Holy Willie's Prayer.
-Many of his poems were directed towards the perceived hypocrisy of the Church.
-The Church was particularly fanatical in Mauchline, which conflicted with the liberal attitude of Burns and his friends.
-The minister in Burns's time was the Rev William Auld of Old Helenton near Symington, South Ayrshire.
+Many of his poems were directed towards the perceived hypocrisy of 'the Kirk' (the Church of Scotland).
+The Kirk was particularly fanatical in Mauchline, which conflicted with the liberal attitude of Burns and his friends.
+The minister in Burns' time was the Rev William Auld of Old Helenton, near Symington in what is now South Ayrshire.

-Burns made many friends (his wife Jean Armour was born in Mauchline) and a lot of enemies whilst in Mauchline, many of whom are buried in the kirkyard: "Holy Wullie" Willie Fisher, the Reverend William "Daddy" Auld, John Richmond, James Armour, "Clockie" Brown and notably Gavin Hamilton his best friend.
+Burns made many friends (his wife Jean Armour was born in Mauchline) and a lot of enemies whilst in Mauchline, many of whom are buried in the kirkyard: "Holy Wullie" Willie Fisher, the Reverend William "Daddy" Auld, John Richmond, James Armour, "Clockie" Brown and notably Gavin Hamilton, his best friend.
 The plaque which marks Hamilton's grave was only placed there in 1919 by the Partick Burns Club.
-Gavin Hamilton had stated that he wanted no headstone, probably due to his run-ins with the Church in Mauchline.
-On one occasion Burns encountered Wilhelmina Alexander whilst walking through the grounds of Ballochmyle and this led to his famous song 'The Bonnie Lass of Ballochmyle.'
+Gavin Hamilton had stated that he wanted no headstone, probably due to his run-ins with the Kirk in Mauchline.
+On one occasion, Burns encountered Wilhelmina Alexander whilst walking through the grounds of Ballochmyle and this led to his famous song 'The Bonnie Lass of Ballochmyle.'

 Robert gave shelter to Adam Armour, his wife's brother, following an incident in which Agnes Wilson, a maid at Poosie Nancie's, was driven out of the village by Adam, aged 15, and a group of 'Auld Licht' friends.
 Burns wrote Adam Armour's Prayer that describes the incident.

 William Campbell of Netherplace came to the poet's attention due to his wife Lilias Nelson, a domineering individual of whom Robert wrote Epitaph on a Henpecked Squire;